cyberbotics/webots-doc/automobile/sumo-interface.md

 > **Note**:
 Currently version 0.30 of SUMO is distributed with Webots.

-In order to use this interface, a `SumoInterface` PROTO node needs to be added to the world.
+In order to use this interface, a `SumoInterface` PROTO node should to be added to the world.
 And a folder called `worldName_net` should be present close to the world file.
 This folder should contain the usual files defining a network in SUMO (.edg.xml, .nod.xml, .rou.xml, etc.) and the configuration files (.netccfg and .sumocfg), for more information please refeer to the [SUMO documentation](http://sumo.dlr.de/wiki/Networks/SUMO_Road_Networks).